cethical/demon-api/README.md

 // The sign in url:
 // mongodb+srv://<username>:<password>@<uri>/<database>

-// Get the query from the link below when signing in on the MongoDB Compass
+// Get the queries from the link above
 // Then paste the following in ./src/utils/index.js

 module.exports = {